zardra/nuclide/docs/_docs/languages/hack.md

 ![](/static/images/docs/language-hack-typehint.png)

-In fact, you can even pin that type hint so that it always shows as well.
-Just click on the pin when hovering over a variable and it will be pinned.
+In fact, you can even pin that type hint so that it always displays.
+Just click on the pin icon when hovering over a variable to pin it.

 ![](/static/images/docs/language-hack-pinned-typehint.png)